KemptonM/kemptonm.dev/index.md

 I have a passion for programming, software development, and cybersecurity.
 In my free time, I read books and code.
 I'm currently seeking internship opportunities!
 If you think I'd be a good fit, please reach out at [kempton.maillett@maine.edu](mailto:kempton.maillett@maine.edu)
 ## Experience
-### SPICE - Student Research Assistant (University of Maine)
+### SPICE - Student Research Assistant (UMaine)
-#### Scalable and Portable Infrastructure for Cybersecurity Education
 - Built a cloud-based SIEM system and streamlined security analysis to be used in university education
-- Utilized automated deployment to configure agents on X hosts in production
+- Utilized automated deployment to install agents on X hosts in production
 - Technologies used: AWS, VMWare, Ansible, Wazuh, GitHub

 ### University of Maine Cybersecurity Team